MatteoGabriele/kashyyyk/README.md

   },
 });
 ```
-Use the "t" function to render the translation based on the current selected locale
+Use the "t" function to render the translation based on the currently selected locale
 ```html
 <script setup lang="ts">
 import { t } from "kashyyyk";